machinekoder/pickit-docs/docs/examples/pickit-example-case-picking-of-randomly-stacked-boxes.rst

 If really nothing is found in the region of interest the program automatically goes back to the first step.

 To check if there is something beneath the camera a Flex detection is triggered.
-No clustering is applied, no rejecting of clusters, no fitting (Blob) and only filtering out on the number of points.
-If less than 300 points in total are seen in the region of interest we assume that nothing of importance is beneath the camera, so no new detection for finding the box is triggered.
+No clustering is applied, no cluster rejection is used, and no fitting is done (Blob).
+Objects are filtered out only based on the number of points: If less than 300 points in total are seen in the region of interest, we assume that nothing of importance is beneath the camera, so no new detection for finding the box is triggered.
 More extensive information about this method is explained in the :ref:`detect-empty-roi`.

 Snapshots
 ---------

-Below you can download 3 snapshots files to see the settings of all parameters that were used for this program.
+Below you can download three snapshots to see the settings that were used for this application.

 .. image:: /assets/images/examples/example-case-boxes-snapshot-1.png